lsst-sqre/sqr-044/index.rst

 IDM-0007
     Users with administrative access to the Science Platform (for example, the ability to impersonate other users) must authenticate with two authentication factors.
-    These will generally a password or some equivalent, and some additional security token bound to a sandboxed device (not a general-purpose laptop), such as an OTP authenticator on a mobile phone.
+    These will generally be a password or some equivalent, and some additional security token bound to a sandboxed device (not a general-purpose laptop), such as an OTP authenticator on a mobile phone.
     Since all authentication is via federated identity (IDM-0001), this must be implemented by requiring authentication from an external provider that, in turn, requires two-factor authentication.
     GitHub or Google (IDM-0005), with appropriate configuration, would be suitable.